Tricky Teen?

 Sleep is massively important - A good 18hrs.
 Teens suffer from FOMO.
 Set up a quiet space for them and ensure walks are stimulating followed by calming enrichment to aid rest

-NUTRITION - I’m not a nutritionist so I wont advise, however
+Diet - I’m not a nutritionist so I wont advise, however

 All about dog food website is useful